Delcampe/delcampe-api-client/README.md

 You will find here all needed information to begin with Delcampe's new API based on SOAP (easy to use with PHP, Java, Ruby, .net, Python, Perl, etc.).

-# DISCLAMER !
+# DISCLAIMER !

-Before you continue to read this documentation, please note that this Soap API is not supported anymore.
-It's still works, and we still provide help with current users but futur development won't be available for this API.
+Before you continue to read this documentation, please note that this Soap API is deprecated.
+It still works, and we still provide help with current users but futur development won't be available for this API.

-If you're currently developing a new application that will use our remote services, I strongly suggest you use the REST version.
+If you're currently developing a new application, we strongly advise you to use our REST api.
 You can find the documentation at this page: https://github.com/Delcampe/delcampe-apirest-client.

 # Delcampe's API, what for ?